Cooee Bay: Geography

-Cooee Bay is an established but eclectic community which is reflected in the myriad styles of homes.
-Much of the back blocks contain weatherboard or fibro homes well over a century old, while facing the bay are palatial award-winning homes.
+Offshore to the east is the locality of The Keppels which contain the Great Keppel Islands and a number of other islands.

 History

 Cooee Bay Post Office opened on 18 September 1961 by Don and Edna Schabe who had previously owned the Cooee Bay General Store.
 There is a memorial to Don Schabe in the park for his contribution to the Cooee Bay Progress Association.
 Prior to the opening of the post office, a receiving office had been open from 1894.
 The post office closed in 1977.

-During World War 2 Cooee Bay was heavily occupied by the US Army.
+During World War 2, Cooee Bay was heavily occupied by the US Army.